 I am an Assistant Professor in the Department of Computing Science at the University of Alberta, where I lead the Software Maintenance and Reuse (SMR) Lab.
 I also hold a Canada Research Chair in Software Reuse.
 My research focuses on software maintenance and reuse in three directions:

-- Code recommenders: My goal is to improve software reuse by helping developers use existing software libraries more effectively.
+- Library Support: My goal is to improve software reuse by helping developers use existing software libraries more effectively.
 I conduct empirical studies to understand the problems developers have when using APIs and the kind of information that helps them make better decisions.
-I then design automated techniques to solve these problems, such as recommending relevant code snippets or detecting API misuses.
+I then design automated techniques to solve these problems, such as recommending relevant code snippets, detecting API misuses, or providing library comparisons.

 - Software merging: I work on providing software integration support for consolidating changes from multiple versions of the same reused system as they evolve over time.
 This includes studying merge conflicts and designing new conflict-resolution strategies.